Gerald-Bartlett/Gerald-Bartlett/README.md

 - 👋 Hi, My name is Gerald Bartlett (Full Stack Developer).
-I recently graduated the Software Development program at Keyin College, St.Johns NL
+I graduated August 2022 with a diploma in Software Development from Keyin College, St.Johns NL
 - 🌱 Languages Studied: Python, JavaScript & Java.
 Web Technologies: HTML5, CSS3, Web API (Rest), React Js, Node Js, Node ejs, UI/UX Design using Figma, Lucid Chart & Safe Agile using Trello Boards.
 Content Management using GitHub.
 Software Testing using J Unit.
 Database programming using PostgreSQL, Mongo db & MySql.
 Development tools such as Postman & Docker.
 I am passionate and focused when I take on any task.
 I am eager to learn, work well within a team and love eureka moments when coding.
 I recently purchased the Java Development Boot Camp program from Udemy to keep up on my java skills.I also use other tutorials to keep up with my skills in JavaScript HTML / CSS.

 - 💞️ I’m looking to collaborate on projects using the language skills I have obtained within my studies as well as working with databases.